 Mini-Bonds Are Risky / Agreements Are With Wellesley, Not Borrowers

 To be covered, it’s always in a lender’s best interest to have loan agreements directly with borrowers.
 If you invest into Wellesley & Co’s Mini-Bonds, you are lending to Wellesley the company.
 This is highly risky because if the company fails, you will likely lose your money.
 Currently peer to peer lending agreements are not directly with borrowers, however this will change later in 2017.

 I withdrew from Wellesley & Co early 2016 when I no longer thought the risk was worth the low interest rates they were offering.
 The latest rumours about company financial health further increases the risk.
 I don’t think the Bond products offer nearly enough returns for the considerable risk investors’ have to take.
 Wellesley will reintroduce new peer to peer products in mid to late 2017 so I will revaluate once those are announced.

 The Wellesley & Co Review Conclusion

-Wellesley used to be one of the favoured alternative finance companies but things took a strange turn when they drastically lowered their returns and then suspended new peer to peer lending investments.
+Wellesley used to be one of the favoured alternative finance companies but things took a strange turn when they purposely lowered their returns to deter new investors and then suspended new peer to peer lending investments.
+The Mini and Property Bonds offered are direct investments into Wellesley & Co rather than into peer to peer loans.
+The bonds were introduced to raise capital.
 I wouldn’t invest in Wellesley & Co as I’m not willing to accept lower rates for higher risk.
 There are far better alternatives in the peer to peer world.
-Consider Ratesetter, Landbay and Lending Works as viable alternatives.
+Consider Assetz Capital, Ratesetter, Landbay and Lending Works as alternatives.